-In early 2013, Coursera started their Signature Track courses.
+In early 2013, Coursera started its Signature Track courses.
 Considered a major initial driver of funds, Coursera today makes over $1 million per month in signature course revenue alone.
 These courses offer a Verified Certificate of completion that securely links coursework to a real identity.
-Coursera ended their free certificate track in 2014.
+Coursera ended its free certificate track in 2014.

 Since 2016, specialization courses at Coursera are available as a subscription.
 Participants for subscription courses can enroll for 7 days for free and then pay a fixed price per month for these courses.
 These courses prompt learners to quickly complete courses as they can reduce the amount of money they pay per course.

 In 2015, Coursera invited interest from universities that wished to offer specialty programs on their platform.
 From the first program on Entrepreneurship to over 15 degrees today, Coursera has a wide variety of courses on offer that cost much less than corresponding courses in universities.